harisadnan21/breakout-game/doc/PLAN.md

  * Idea #1

-This power up gives the player the abilty to shoot at the blocks.
-The gun is in the middle of the paddle
+This power up slows down the ball.

  * Idea #2

 This power up increases the length of the paddle.
  * Idea #3

-This power up can either slow down the movemement of the paddle or increase it.
-The chances of the power up leading to a speedup will be more than a slowdown.
+This power up slows down the paddle

 ## Cheat Key Ideas

  * Idea #1